+Tier 2

+Tier 3 Tier 4

+22b.
+In which supply chain tiers does your organisation ensure that all workers have access to an anonymous grievance mechanism to report incidents or suspected incidences of modern slavery without any form of penalty?

+• Tier 1

+Tier 2 Tier 3

+Tier 4

+Not applicable

+22c.
+In which supply chain tiers does your organisation ensure that measures are in place to ensure migrant workers can report grievances and receive feedback in a language they understand?

+• Tier 1 Tier 2

 Tier 3

+Tier 4 Not applicable

+Not application

+22d.
+In which supply chain tiers does your organisation ensure that multiple communication channels are available to workers to report their concerns e.g. to a trade union representative?

+• Tier 1

+Tier 2 Tier 3

 Tier 4

-• Tier 1 • Tier 2 Tier 3 Tier 4 Not applicable 22c.
-In which supply chain tiers does your organisation ensure that measures are in place to ensure migrant workers can report grievances and receive feedback in a language they understand? • Tier 1 • Tier 2 Tier 3 Tier 4 Not applicable 22d.
-In which supply chain tiers does your organisation ensure that multiple communication channels are available to workers to report their concerns e.g. to a trade union representative? • Tier 1 • Tier 2 Tier 3 Tier 4 Not applicable 22e.
-In which supply chain tiers does your organisation ensure that the effectiveness of this mechanism has been assessed with senior leadership engagement? • Tier 1 • Tier 2 Tier 3 Tier 4 Not applicable 23.
-Do you have a Service Level Agreement (SLA) or any other process in place for responding to a report of suspected instances of modern slavery?
-Yes • No 24.
-Has your organisation undergone a social audit (or another form of audit which assesses labour conditions) within the last 12 months?
+Not applicable

+22e.
+In which supply chain tiers does your organisation ensure that the effectiveness of this mechanism has been assessed with senior leadership engagement?

+• Tier 1

+Tier 2 Tier 3

+Tier 4

+Not applicable

+23. Do you have a Service Level Agreement (SLA) or any other process in place for responding to a report of suspected instances of modern slavery?

+• Yes

+No

+23a.
+Does your organisation automatically de-list or terminate trade with a supplier even if they are found to not be complicit?

+Compilate.

+• Yes

+No

+23b.
+Are your suppliers expected to follow a similar process?

+• Yes

+No

+23c.
+Are suppliers required to provide an action plan highlighting gaps in their process, root causes of incident and corrective action they are undertaking?

+• Yes

+No No

+24. Has your organisation undergone a social audit (or another form of audit which assesses labour conditions) within the last 12 months?
 Tick all that apply.

+Yes, an internal social audit

+Yes, an external social audit

+No audits carried out Please provide any further information

+We have not undergone a social audit (or another form of audit which assesses labour conditions) within the last 12 months.

-Yes, an internal social audit Yes, an external social audit No audits carried out Please provide any further information Social Value including Sustainability audits conducted as part of Selection process, end of contract reviews and at an agreed review schedule (including minimal advance notification reviews).
-25. Does your organisation conduct any types of audits on its suppliers and their business activities or have any other process to investigate working conditions in your supply chain?
-Yes Please provide further detail Social Value including Sustainability audits conducted as part of Selection process, end of contract reviews and at an agreed review schedule (including minimal advance notification reviews).
-No 25a.
-Has your organisation identified labour rights issues in your supply chain as a result of these audits?
-Yes • No
+- 25. Does your organisation conduct any types of audits on its suppliers and their business activities or have any other process to investigate working conditions in your supply chain?